akarshvijayan/eye-comfort-mode/README.md

-A simple dark theme for the PDFs.
+A simple dark mode for the PDFs.

 The PDF Dark Mode extension toggles the dark mode for PDFs.
 The toolbar button is an ON|OFF switch, enabling you to easily turn the dark mode ON or OFF.